The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A negotiable instrument—principally a check—that has been sent to one bank for collection and payment and is returned unpaid by the sending bank.

 A reverse mortgage is a special home loan product that allows a homeowner aged 62 or older the ability to access the equity that has accumulated in their home.
 The home itself will be the source of repayment.
 The loan is underwritten based on the value of the collateral (home) and the life expectancy of the borrower.
 The loan must be repaid when you die, sell your home, or no longer live there as your principal residence.
-See also Reverse Mortgages.
+See related question Reverse Mortgages.

 A credit agreement (typically a credit card) that allows a customer to borrow against a preapproved credit line when purchasing goods and services.
 The borrower is only billed for the amount that is actually borrowed plus any interest due.
 (Also called a charge account or open-end credit.)